-The thymus gland is an organ in your chest, underneath the breastbone.
-It is part of the lymphatic system, which is part of your body’s immune system.
-The thymus gland produces white blood cells called lymphocytes.
-Lymphocytes help your body fight infection.
+The thymus gland is an organ in your chest, underneath your breastbone.
+It is a part of the lymphatic system in your body’s immune system.
+The thymus gland produces white blood cells called lymphocytes, which help your body fight infection.

-According to the American Cancer Society, roughly four out of 10 people have no symptoms when they are diagnosed with thymus cancer (ACS, 2012).
-Many times, cancer is found during other medical tests or exams.
-When symptoms do occur, they may include a persistent cough, breathing difficulties, or chest pain.
+When symptoms do occur, they may include a persistent cough, breathing difficulties, chest pain, trouble swallowing, loss of appetite, or weight loss.
 Because of how nonspecific the symptoms are, diagnosis can be delayed.

-A general physical exam will be done to see if there are any unusual findings such as lumps.
-Other tests used to diagnose thymus cancer include:
+A general physical exam is done to see if you have any unusual findings, such as lumps.
+Other tests are used to diagnose thymus cancer:

 - chest X-ray

-- imaging tests such as positron emission tomography (PET) scan, computed tomography (CT) scan, and magnetic resonance imaging (MRI)
+- imaging tests such as PET scan, CT scan, and MRI

 - biopsy with microscopic examination of thymus cells

-Treatment for these cancers depends on the extent of disease, which is indicated by its stage, as well as the overall health of the individual.
-Although thymic carcinoma is typically widespread at the time of diagnosis, this staging system may be used.
+Treatment for these cancers depends on the extent of disease, indicated by its stage, as well as your overall health.

 Hormone therapy is another treatment option for thymus cancers.
-Some hormones cause the cancer to grow.
-If your cancer is found to have hormone receptors (places for hormones to attach), drugs may be given to block the action of hormones on the cancer cells.
+Some hormones cause the cancer to grow, and if your cancer is found to have hormone receptors (places for hormones to attach), drugs may be given to block the action of hormones on the cancer cells.

-The risk of the cancer returning is very real, and this can be a source of anxiety for patients.
-Ask your doctor about support groups or counseling if you find yourself struggling emotionally or feel like you might want to talk to someone.
+The risk of the cancer returning is very real and can be a source of anxiety for people.
+Ask your doctor about support groups or counseling if you find yourself struggling emotionally or feel you might want to talk to someone.